cgurbisz/coastecol/content/project/2018-05-22-sav-beds-as-nutrient-and-sediment-sinks.md

 title = "SAV beds as nutrient and sediment sinks"

 # Project summary to display on homepage.
-summary = "Quantifying the effect of SAV beds on Chesapeake Bay nutrient and sediment dynamics"
+summary = "Measuring the effect of SAV on Chesapeake Bay nutrient and sediment dynamics"

 # Optional image to display on homepage (relative to `static/img/` folder).
 image_preview = "sav.JPG"